Unlike most pit vipers, the habu snake gives birth to live young.

 The total population of these snakes is unknown, but researchers believe that the population is in decline.
 One reason is an observable decrease in the number of bites each year.
 On Okinawajima Island, around 300 people were bitten by these snakes each year in 1970.
 By the 1990s, 100 were bitten each year.
 In 2015, fewer than 30 bites occurred.

 The pattern is similar on Amamaioshima Island, where 300 bites per year in 1950 dropped to less than 100 bites per year by 2000.

 The habu is currently rated as an animal of Least Concern by the IUCN Red List of Threatened Species.
 This rating was assigned in 2016.View all 104 animals that start with H

 Habu Snake FAQs (Frequently Asked Questions)

-Yes, Habu Snakes are considered aggressive.
-Habu Snakes bites occur at a high rate compared to other snake species.
+Yes, habu snakes are considered aggressive.
+Habu snake bites occur at a high rate compared to other snake species.

 Occasionally, online retailers or international importers sell habu sake in the United States.
 Travelers may also bring habushu back to the States with them.
 Snake wine itself is not illegal there.

 However, not all snake wine will be permitted to enter the country.
 It depends on the type of snake used to make the habushu.
 If the habu snake was used, it will be permitted, since it is not considered an endangered species.
 Others, like those made from the king cobra, will be confiscated as an illegal import of an endangered species.